KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 **Implementation Notes**

-pseudocode for scene quantization -here called aperture.
+pseudocode for scene quantization - here called aperture.
 This may be performed at beginning of each frame and passing the factor as a uniform.

 Where `lightIn` is the max scene or frame light contribution, ie the scene max intensity value.